 We consider the problem of approximating the average distance between pairs of points in a high-dimensional Euclidean space, and more generally in any metric space.
-Our aim is providing linear-time approximation algorithms, which in particular beat the obvious quadratictime algorithm that computes the exact value.
 We consider two algorithmic approaches:

-- 1. Referring only to Euclidean Spaces, we randomly reduce the high-dimensional problem to a one-dimensional problem.
-The resulting algorithm runs in almost-linear time and lends itself to a "direct" derandomization. - 2.
+- 1. Referring only to Euclidean Spaces, we randomly reduce the high-dimensional problem to a one-dimensional problem, which can be solved in time that is almost-linear in the number of points.
+The resulting algorithm is somewhat better than a related algorithm that can be obtained by using the known randomized embedding of Euclidean Spaces into l_1 -metric. - 2.
 An alternative approach consists of selecting a random sample of pairs of points and outputting the average distance between these pairs.
 It turns out that, for any metric space, it suffices to use a sample of size that is linear in the number of points.
-A "direct" derandomization of this algorithm is meaningless, but we study possible "indirect" derandomization that are inspired by it.
-In the special case of Euclidean Spaces, we obtain a derandomization result that is superior to the one obtained by the first approach.
+Our analysis of this method is somewhat simpler and better than the known analysis of Indyk (STOC, 1999).
+We also study the existence of corresponding deterministic algorithms, presenting both positive and negative results.
+In particular, in the Euclidean case, this approach outperforms the first approach.

-Thus, it seems that the second approach is superior to the first approach.
+In general, the second approach seems superior to the first approach.

-Keywords: General metric spaces, high-dimensional Euclidean spaces, randomized reductions, derandomization, metric embeddings, edge expansion, approximating average quantities.
+Keywords: General metric spaces, high-dimensional Euclidean spaces, randomized reductions, derandomization, metric embeddings, expander graphs, approximating average quantities.